Scott Bessent

-Scott Kenneth Homer Bessent (/ˈbɛsənt/ BESS-ənt; born August 21, 1962) is an American government official, real estate investor, and former hedge fund manager serving since 2025 as the 79th United States secretary of the treasury.
-He was formerly a partner at Soros Fund Management (SFM) and founded Key Square Group, a global macro investment firm.
+Scott Kenneth Homer Bessent (/ˈbɛsənt/ BESS-ənt; born August 21, 1962) is an American businessman, financial commentator, and government official serving since 2025 as the 79th United States secretary of the treasury.
+Bessent was a partner at Soros Fund Management (SFM) and founded Key Square Group, a global macro investment firm.
+He is the first openly gay person to lead the U.S. Treasury Department, the first openly gay U.S. Senate-confirmed Cabinet member in a Republican administration, the second openly gay Senate-confirmed Cabinet secretary, and the highest-ranking LGBTQ government official in U.S. history.

-Bessent graduated from Yale College in 1984.
-In 1991, he was hired by Soros Fund Management, eventually becoming the head of its London office.
-While serving in that role in September 1992, he was a leading member of the group that profited by $1 billion on Black Wednesday, the British pound sterling crisis.
-In 2013, he made another $1.2 billion profit for SFM betting against the Japanese yen.
+Bessent graduated from Yale University in 1984 with a BA in political science.
+After holding a series of financial positions, he was hired by Soros Fund Management (SFM) in 1991, eventually becoming the head of its London office.
+While serving in the role in September 1992, he was a leading member of the SFM group, which profited by $1 billion on Black Wednesday, the British pound sterling crisis.
+In 2013, he made SFM another $1.2 billion by betting against the Japanese yen.
 After leaving the Soros Fund in 2015, Bessent established Key Square Group, a hedge fund.

 Bessent served as an economic advisor, fundraiser, and major donor for the Donald Trump 2024 presidential campaign.
-On November 22, 2024, President-elect Trump announced his nomination of Bessent for U.S. treasury secretary in the second Trump administration.
-Bessent was confirmed by the United States Senate on January 27, 2025, by a 68–29 vote, and sworn in as the 79th U.S. treasury secretary on January 28, 2025.
+On November 22, 2024, President-elect Trump announced his nomination of Bessent for U.S. Treasury Secretary in the second Trump administration.
+Bessent was confirmed by the United States Senate on January 27, 2025, by a 68–29 vote, and sworn in as the 79th U.S. Treasury Secretary on January 28, 2025.

-Bessent is the third openly gay man to serve in the Cabinet of the United States (after Richard Grenell and Pete Buttigieg).
-As the U.S. secretary of the treasury is fifth in the United States presidential line of succession, he is the highest-ranking openly LGBTQ person ever to serve in the federal government of the United States.